-It’s a big question in the internal comms industry: should internal communications be solely the responsibility of the IC team, or owned by everybody across the organisation?
+It’s a big question in the internal comms industry: should ownership of internal communications sit solely with the IC team, or by everybody across the organisation?
 Internal comms practitioner Gabriela Torres believes it’s up to everyone to own communications and become a part of the story – so we invited her to the H&H blog to share her thoughts.

 Wouldn’t you agree that building a strong internal comms network across any organisation, with people who understand the importance of our work, is at the core of what we do as IC professionals?

 It has never been an easy task gaining support from an organisation towards IC initiatives, and getting through to people with the idea that internal comms doesn’t just belong to a designated IC team but to everyone, because it has a direct impact on overall business results.